Log in

 Both work as small business sales receipt templates.

-Bear in mind that a sales receipt template (or payment receipt template) is different from an invoice template.
+Bear in mind that a sales receipt format (or payment receipt template) is different from an invoice template.
 If you’d like to find out more about sales receipts, including the difference between sales receipts and invoices, read on.

 Why you need sales receipts